GeOdette/MO-JO/README.md

 **System requirements**
 - Linux distribution
 - Your favorite code editor (Visual Studio code, sublime text, Pycharm etc)
+- snakemake version 8.10.0 or later.
+One of the errors experienced during development **'PosixPath' object has no attribute 'startswith'** is due to an incompatible version of snakemake/python.

 # How to run the pipeline:
 - With this version, clone this repository in your local environment